lowRISC/ibex-demo-system-labs/lab1.md

 Some useful GDB commands:
 - `step`: steps to the next instruction.
-- `advance main`: keep running until the start of main (you can replace main with another function name as well).
+- `advance main`: keep running until the start of the main function (you can replace main with another function).
 - `set {int}0xhex_addr = 0xhex_val`: write `hex_val` to the memory address `hex_addr`.
 - `x/w 0xhex_addr`: read a word (32 bits) from `hex_addr` and display it in hexidecimal.
 - `info locals`: shows you the values of the local variables for the current function.
 - `backtrace`: shows you the call stack.
 - `help`: to find commands you may not yet know.

-## Exercise 3
+### Exercise 3
 Write to the green LEDs using GDB.
 Look in `sw/common/demo_system.h` for the value of `GPIO_BASE`.
 Use the set command above to write `0xa` to this base address.
 This should change the green LEDs to be on, off, on and off.